vlad24/Java_EE_Projects/README.md

 ### Starting app notes

-* If algorithm should be configured, please refer to <emp>appConfig.properties</emp> file, described above.
+* If algorithm should be configured, please refer to <emp>appConfig.properties</emp> file
 * Database credentials should be updated in <emp>application-context.xml</emp> file.